-Voluntourism is a critical word to our work that is loaded with meaning.
-It is controversial, and varies from theory to practice.
+Voluntourism is a controversial word and varies from theory to practice.
 At it’s best, it can connect people who want to make a difference to causes they support and that actually make a difference.
 At its worst, it can cause more harm to the communities that well-intended people desire to assist.
 Critics of voluntourism point to valid concerns regarding how the volunteer industry ethically functions.
-It is a multi-billion dollar industry that sends millions people abroad every year.
-Volunteer experiences exist on a sliding scale of risk, reward, and healthy community engagement.
-These opportunities often promise to be greatly rewarding for their volunteers.
-Besides varying in how rewarding these opportunities actually are for volunteers, more importantly they also aren’t necessarily helpful for community development.
+It is a multi-billion dollar industry that sends millions of people abroad every year.
+Volunteer experiences exist on a sliding scale of risk, reward, and healthy community engagement and typically promise to be rewarding for their volunteers.
+Besides varying in how rewarding these opportunities actually are for volunteers, more importantly they also aren’t always necessarily helpful from a community development perspective.

-Some organizations who run “do good, feel good” experiences also charge volunteers anywhere from $3,000 – $10,000 for 2-3 week-long trips.
-These are largely for-profit providers who aren’t very transparent with volunteers regarding where their fees go.
-Many people who participate in volunteer vacations are unaware they are going through a third party organizer that keeps the majority of their money.
-At times, the local organizations these agencies support will keep children’s living conditions intentionally poor so that people who visit them will feel compelled to give more money – which the local organizations then keep for themselves.
-This has come to be known as orphanage tourism, and is prevalent in countries with an established aid presence such as Cambodia, Thailand, and Peru.
+Some volunteer organizations also charge their volunteers up to $10,000 for 2-3 week-long trips.
+These are largely for-profit providers that lack transparency with volunteers regarding where fees go.
+Many people who participate in volunteer vacations are unaware they are going through a third party organizer that keeps the majority of their money – money that could be going directly to local communities volunteers are traveling to help.
+At times, the local organizations these volunteer agencies support also keep children’s living conditions intentionally poor so that people who visit will feel compelled to give more money – which the local organizations then keep for themselves.

-Because volunteer agencies vary in how they demonstrate programatic effectiveness, transparency, and ethical engagement, many people are turned off to the concept entirely.
-While there are cons, it is also important to remember that the industry isn’t all bad, and can in fact be quite good in serving international communities in need.
+Because volunteer agencies vary in how they demonstrate programatic effectiveness, transparency, and ethical engagement, it’s easy to feel turned off to the concept entirely.
+It’s true, in an industry that can do such harm, where is the benefit?
+Where is the actual example of philanthropy at work?
+This model for voluntourism clearly requires a revision on several scores.
+While there are very serious cons to the industry, like all things, industries can pivot based on new learning and authentic inclusivity.
+We can evolve it to be better at serving international communities in need.
 As a concept, voluntourism is about collaboration and coming together to be a bigger part of solving the world’s most pressing issues.
-There are absolutely ways to approach volunteering abroad that are both healthy and sustainable.
+While nuanced, there are absolutely ways to approach volunteering abroad that are both healthy and sustainable.

 A Healthier Way

-We know there is no one “right way” to approach how to empower communities, and plenty of wrong ways.
-We know international development is a complex, shifting field, and that there are a myriad of different contexts to consider when even brainstorming how to get involved in providing aid to underrepresented communities (e.g. individual, social, historical, cultural, political).
-In some ways we see it as solving a puzzle: there are different ways to go about doing it, and no one way is necessarily more or less right than another, especially in the context of working with vulnerable communities.
-The best way to go about solving this puzzle is to look at it from several different angles, for a better, holistic perspective.
+In our minds, there is no one “right way” to approach how to empower communities, although there are plenty of wrong ways.
+We know international development is a complex, shifting field, and that there are a myriad of different contexts (individual, social, historical, cultural, political) to consider when even brainstorming how to get involved in lifting underserved communities abroad.
+It’s like solving a puzzle: there are different angles to go about doing it and no one starting point is necessarily more or less correct than another.
+The best way to go about solving this puzzle is to look at it from several different angles, for a more holistic perspective.
 There is plenty of room for creativity in working to come up with the best solution, and we work to achieve this by growing our understanding and appreciation of complexity.
 We strongly believe the best way to achieve this multi-angled perspective is to collaborate with people who have access to those angles, people who live and work in the actual communities they positively impact.
 Real solutions come from people who are deeply invested in their, and their community’s, future.
-Imagine what local organizations could create, design, or build if they were only given the resources and opportunities to do so!
+Imagine what local organizations could create, design, or build if they were only given the resources and opportunities to do so.

-That world is, essentially, what WECO works to actualize.
-We act as a bridge for those resources and funnel them to people who are actively solving problems, primarily for underserved women and girls.
 How successful we are at solving the puzzle before us is a combination of our motivations for participating in the work we do, how aware we are of the entire, broader context, and the feasibility of the work based on circumstances before us.
 As individuals, it’s fairly easy for us to know our own personal contexts because we live them – it’s our schema of the world.
 This personal context comes from our own experience, and can help us make informed decisions about how we approach learning from and about international communities (i.e. that broader context).
-That is, assuming we don’t rely on our individual context as a sole source of knowledge.
-With WECO, we know we’re constantly in the position of “learning from” not “doing for” our partners in LICs, who have less resources and opportunity than our own country – but certainly not less perspective.
+With WECO, we know we’re constantly in the position of “learning from” not “doing for” our partners who have valuable perspectives and solutions.

-Once we see the bigger picture, we can paint it for people back home in a way that deepens their understanding about global aid and viable solutions for underserved communities.
-We operate on the basis that not everyone has the time and energy to devote to investigating that wider context, yet are well-intended, generous people who want to get involved in something real, tangible, and that directly benefits those in need.
-Our projects involve people who have spent years addressing and digesting critical issues in their communities.
-It is their world, and their lives, and we act as a supplemental charge (or catalyst, if you like chemistry) to provide whatever boost they need for their programs.
+Our projects involve people who have spent years addressing and digesting critical issues and who have developed viable solutions from their experience.
+It is their world, and their lives, and we act as a supplemental charge to provide a necessary boost for their programs.
+Once we see the bigger picture, we can paint it for people back home in a way that we hope deepens their understanding of global aid and viable solutions for underserved communities.
+We know not everyone has the time and energy to devote to investigating that wider context, yet are well-intended, generous people who want to get involved in something real, something that directly benefits communities.

-Our role as an organization is to listen to people, process their concerns, and collaborate on solutions designed to satisfy real need.
+Our role as an organization is to listen to people and collaborate on solutions designed to satisfy real need.
 The way in which we involve volunteers is 100% contingent on the needs of the project.
 This means we create both unique volunteer experiences as well as authentic, needs-based development projects.
-Volunteering abroad with us is primarily a learning experience for those who want to give back while experiencing a new, exciting place.
-The potential to grow from such an experience is incredible, on personal and interpersonal levels.
-By framing our volunteer trips this way we can allay expectations on “saving the world” and instead offer a new definition of aid as bringing resources to places that desperately need them.
-The transformation or reward that comes from such an experience drastically depends on the person’s own capacity for introspection, self-awareness, compassion, and sense of curiosity and adventure.
+Volunteering abroad with WECO is primarily a learning experience for those who want to give back while experiencing a new, exciting place.
+The potential to grow from such an experience is incredible, on both personal and interpersonal levels.
+By framing our volunteer trips this way we can allay expectations about “saving the world” and instead offer a new definition of aid as stabilizing global imbalances (often ones our country has at least in part created) with equitable resource distribution.
+The transformation or reward that comes from such an experience drastically depends on the volunteer’s capacity for introspection, self-awareness, compassion, and sense of curiosity and adventure.
 As such, we organize our volunteer program in a way that will encourage exploration of the self and different elements related to the places we go.

-- We don’t have our volunteers pay exorbitant fees to our organization.
+- We don’t ask volunteers to pay exorbitant fees to our organization.
 Instead, we involve them in our project fundraising, and channel those resources into a project we collaborate on with local organizations.

 - We don’t do short-term or long-term volunteer placements.
 We work as a group under the guidance and direction of staff from our partner organizations who work with us on-the-ground throughout the duration of our time in country.